-Serving as sources of carbohydrates, oats and dextrins are a mainstay of many protein shakes.
-Both, however, are prone to contamination by gluten during the manufacturing process.
+Serving as a source of carbohydrates for bodybuilders or athletes, oats and dextrins are a mainstay of many protein shakes.
+Both, however, they are prone to contamination by gluten during the manufacturing process.
 Since gluten is a known allergen that disrupts the work of the entire gastrointestinal tract, it can easily cause constipation.

 Artificial sweeteners and sugar alcohols is what gives so many protein shakes on the market rich flavors.
 Sadly, these compounds are capable of undermining the health of the entire gut flora over time.
 As a result, popular sweeteners like sucralose and sugar alcohols like sorbitol are often direct contributors to constipation.